ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 servers to derive trust from the clients that it interacts with, without hampering the accessibility of honest clients.
 Typically, this can be done by providing some sort of authorization challenge to the client.
-A client providing a correct solution can be provided with a cookie that it can present the next time it interacts with the server.
-Resurfacing the cookie allows the server to see that the client passed the authorization check in the past.
-This allows the server to authorize the client again immediately.
+A client providing a correct solution to the challenge can be provided with a cookie.
+This cookie can be presented the next time it interacts with the server.
+The resurfacing of this cookie allows the server to see that the client passed the authorization check in the past.
+Consequently, the server can re-authorize the client again immediately, without the need for completing a new challenge.

 In scenarios where clients need to identify themselves, the authorization challenge usually takes the form of some sort of login procedure.
-In other scenarios, the server may just want to verify that the client demonstrates some particular facet of behavior (such as being human).
+Otherwise, the server may just want to verify that the client demonstrates some particular facet of behavior (such as being human).
 Such cases may only require a lightweight form of challenge (such as completing a CAPTCHA).

-Moreover, providing a re-authentication token like a cookie provides the server with the ability to link all of the client's browsing sessions that it witnesses.
+In both cases, if a server issues cookies on successful completion of challenges, then the client can use this cookie to bypass future challenges for the lifetime of the cookie.
+The downside of this approach is that this provides the server with the ability to link all of the client's interactions that it witnesses.
 In these situations, the client's online privacy is dramatically reduced.

 The Privacy Pass protocol was initially introduced as a mechanism for